When we read what other people wrote who lived around the same time the Bible was written, we can understand the Bible better.

-Biblical authors lived in cultures different from ours and wrote to people in those cultures.
+The people who wrote the Bible lived in cultures different from ours and wrote to people from those cultures.

 Just as we are changed by what we see, hear, and read, the people who first received the Bible had been affected by what they seen, heard, or read.

 During the Civil War (1860–1864), President Abraham Lincoln met Harriet Beecher Stowe, the author of a book against slavery called Uncle Tom’s Cabin.

 He greeted her by saying, “So you’re the little woman who wrote the book that started this great war.”